turri21/MinimigAGA_poseidon-ep4cgx150-and-neptuno/README.md

 * F12         - OSD menu
 * F11         - start monitor (HRTmon) if HRTmon is enabled in OSD menu (otherwise F11 is the Amiga HELP key)
 * ScrollLock  - toggle keyoard only / mouse / joystick 1 / joystick 2 emulation on the keyboard (direction keys + LCTRL)

+# Documentation below this point refers to the parent project, Minimig-mist:

 ## Issues & Bug reports